iss1977/laravel9-passport-OAuth-server/README.md

 - Adding auth scaffolding with Laravel/UI
-- Creating view model, migrations, controllers and seeders for Posts
+- Creating view model, migrations, controllers and seeders for Posts User with email 'admin@test.com' and password '12345678' will be created when seeded for admin login.
+    Other 20 users and 25 Posts per user are created by seed.

 - Install & configure Passport -> Laravel Docs

+- Adding Json Resources for Users and Posts + Api Controller + api Route to be able to test the results.